mrsimoes/hlnsync/README.md

-# This package will be renamed to `hlnsync` starting with v0.9.0

 ## Overview
 This tool provides sync-by-content of local directories, including hard links, plus other matching and searching features.

 ###  Features
 The main feature is partial one-way sync of local directories without copying or deleting data, that is by only renaming/linking/delinking files in the target.
 This may be used as a perliminary step to a full sync using some other tool, such as rsync.

-For each file tree processed, a one-file database of file hashes is stored at its top directory.
+For each file tree processed, a one-file database of file hash values is stored at its top directory.

-Using those file hashes, other features are provided, e.g. finding duplicate files, checking for file content changes, and listing all hard links to a file.
+Using those file hash values, other features are provided, e.g. finding duplicate files, checking for file content changes, and listing all hard links to a file.

 Multiple hashing functions are provided, including dhash, an image hash that is invariant under scaling and recoloring.
 This allows finding duplicate images.